-The ultimate holding company, Standard Bank Group Limited, operates two equity settled share-based compensation plans through which certain key management staff of the Bank are compensated.
+The ultimate holding company, Standard Bank Group Limited, operates two equity settled share-based compensation plans through which certain key management staff of the bank are compensated.

 The fair value of equity settled share options is determined on the grant date and accounted for as an employee service expense over the vesting period of the share options, with a corresponding increase in the share-based payment reserve.
+Non-market vesting conditions, such as the resignation of employees and retrenchment of staff, are not considered in the valuation but are included in the estimate of the number of options expected to vest.
 At each reporting date, the estimate of the number of options expected to vest is reassessed and adjusted against income over the remaining vesting period.
 The reserve and its accounting thereof are maintained from Group.